Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - There are salespeople, agents, or representatives doing business on your behalf in the state

 Again, if you’re unsure whether or not you need to file for a foreign qualification in Missouri, it’s best to seek legal counsel.

 Could I be exempt from foreign qualifying in Missouri?

 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Missouri.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Maintaining or defending any action or lawsuit in a Missouri court

-- Dealing with internal business affairs, like holding meetings for managers, members, shareholders, etc.
+- Dealing with internal business affairs, like holding meetings for LLC members and/or managers

 - Maintaining in-state bank accounts